 In applications such as concert show lighting, architectural lighting, and cinema projection, good color mixing is essential.
 The optics design in front of a RGBW LED source must include optimization for color uniformity as well as beam shape.

 A common solution is to place diffuse materials in the optical path.
-This can provide good color mix but has negative trade-offs including increased etendue and increased light losses.
+This can provide a good color mix but has negative trade-offs including increased etendue and light losses.
 These schemes are not suitable when tight beam angles are required.

 Now that we have good luminous intensity color mix, we can use a TIR lens to collimate light.
 An asphere based concept can be used to provide variable spot system.
-The spot shown here is not perfect but can can be improved with additional optimization, or adding more lens elements.
+The spot shown here is not perfect but can can be improved with additional optimization, or by adding more lens elements.